 Kazu, Fitzrovia

 What: Kazu serves over 100 Japanese dishes from sushi and sashimi to grills and tempuras.
 Located in the heart of Fitzrovia, it also offers a dedicated sashimi omakase menu which includes a chef’s selection of sashimi pieces.
-A sushi counter and open kitchen lie at the centre of the restaurant, with guests able to peak into the inner workings of the restaurant, with its skilled chefs on show.
+A sushi counter and open kitchen lie at the centre of the restaurant, with guests able to peek into the inner workings of the restaurant, with its skilled chefs on show.

 Where: 64 Charlotte Street, W1T 4QD